 These are the usual suspects when it comes to cleaning an automatic espresso machine.
 The advantage of this particular milk system is that it hardly takes up any space, but it’s also a bit more complicated to clean because of that.
 As you can see, you can take apart the milk container.
 All the parts can be washed out using running water.

 My advice is to be very sure to frequently clean everything well by hand.
-I’d also suggest filling up the milk carafe, and to then cleaning it thoroughly every time it’s empty, as opposed to continually topping it off with fresh milk.
-Cleaning it well only takes about 5 minutes and you’ll have the peace of mind that there’s no old milk gunk in the system.
+I also suggest cleaning the milk carafe thoroughly every time it empties, as opposed to continually topping it off with fresh milk.
+Cleaning it well only takes about five minutes, and you will have the peace of mind that there’s no old milk gunk in the system.

 The Water Tank, the Water Filter and Decalcifying

 The water tank is about 60 ounces, or 1.9 quarts (1.8 liters).
-That’s fairly standard, but a bit smaller than you’ll find on some other espresso machines.
-On the other hand, the small size makes this tank easy to handle.
+That’s fairly standard, but a bit smaller than you will find on some other espresso machines.
+However, the small size makes this tank easy to handle.
 In fact, it literally has a handle that you can use to remove or carry it.

 As you can see here, the tank is wider and less elongated than you might expect.

-You’ll also need to determine the hardness of your water.
-That will tell you how much calcium is in your water.
+You will also need to determine your water hardness – how much calcium is in your water.
 The more calcium, the harder your water, and the more important it is to use a water filter.
 You can measure the calcium with a testing strip that comes included with the machine, or you can also check with your water provider.